Unosquare-CoE-JavaScript/jhon-quinteros/README.md

 ### Fixing compatibility Issues

 As Javascript is not forwards compatible, you can use tool that will transpile the code to an older version of the standard that way the developer can still use the new feature without to worry about the compatibility.

+Another technique is the use of pollyfills, it is code that is added to fill the gaps of the standard API, there are tools that already look for the missing features and add it, that way the code will still work.

+### Javascript is Interpreted or Compiled

+A language is considered interpreted when it runs from top to down line by line, one of the main drawbacks of it is the detections of errors, that are discovered at runtime when it execute the code line with the error.
+A compiled language is when the code is parsed, optimized and it does a check the code, helping to find error before it runs.

+Javascript is a parsed language, it means that before the code is executed it generates code (binary) checking possible errors.
+Once the binary code is generated, it is handled by the JS virtual machine.
+We can consider Javascript as a compiled language because it does several steps before it is executed, starting by the transpilation and addition of polyfills by babel and other tools, then the JS engine parse the code to AST(Abstract Syntax Tree), after that it is converted in a binary code (IR) and finally the JS VM execute the code.

+### Web Assembly

+It is a tool that let convert code thar is not in Javascript and run it over the JS VM.
+It does the compilation of the code ahead of time (AOT) so it can run in the JS VM, the main idea was to do performance improvement and bring no JS developers to the web, but there are new opportunities with this tool trying make it cross-platform.